Environmental Policy & Management System

 - Using technology to fine-tune operational parameters.

-- With respect to waste, minimizing and recycling as much waste as possible.
+- Minimizing and recycling as much waste as possible.

 - Evaluating how to be more efficient in space utilization, which has led to the introduction of a new open workspace environment that is designed to increase operational efficiency and decrease our need for office space, which will further minimize our impact on the environment.

 Our Corporate Real Estate team conducts ongoing facilities assessments at all our owned locations.
 We also take these assessments into account when developing our capital expenditure plan.
-For example, we are upgrading all lighting in our Travelers-owned Hartford campus to LED fixtures to reduce our utility consumption, extend the asset life of our lights and provide an enhanced environment for Travelers employees.
-We expect this effort to be completed by year-end 2022.
+For example, in 2022, we completed an upgrade of all lighting in our Travelers-owned Hartford campus to LED fixtures to reduce our utility consumption, extend the asset life of our lights and provide an enhanced environment for Travelers employees.

 As stated in our Supplier Code of Conduct, we expect our suppliers to comply with applicable environmental laws and to work to minimize any negative environmental impact from their operations, including by reducing or mitigating emissions, increasing sustainable use of natural resources and reducing or eliminating waste.
 Our Procurement team also oversees our comprehensive supplier selection and supply chain management processes, including the review of climate and environmental considerations, where appropriate.
 In our supplier selection process, Procurement evaluates potential suppliers using the following information, as appropriate: